Sandra Susanibar-Adaniya, MD, MS Assistant Professor of Medicine, Hospital of the University of Pennsylvania,

 Professor of Medicine, Harvard Medical School, Chief, Division of Leukemia Institute Physician, Dana Farber Cancer Institute, Boston, MA

 Dr. Daniel DeAngelo, MD, PhD is currently a Professor of Medicine at Harvard Medical School and an institute physician at Dana Faber Cancer Institute.
 Dr. DeAngelo is involved with clinical protocols designed to treat patients with de novo or relapsed acute myelogenous leukemia (AML), acute lymphoblastic leukemia (ALL) and chronic myelogenous leukemia (CML) as well as novel therapeutic approaches for the patient with myelodysplasia.
 His research interests include novel immunotherapeutic approaches to the treatment of acute myelogenous leukemia and myelodysplasia.
 Further, he is developing leukemia tumor vaccines from patients with AML or advanced myelodysplasia which will be assayed for immunological and serological responses.
-Dr. DeAngelo received his MD and PhD from Albert Einstein College of Medicine in 1993, followed by residency in internal medicine at Massachusetts General Hospital.
-He served a clinical fellowship in hematology and oncology at the Brigham and Women's Hospital and Dana-Farber Cancer Institute, where he joined the staff in 1999.

 Jonathan Friedberg, MD, MMSc